se-edu/se-book/gitAndGithub/createPRs/text.md

    ```
 1. If you want to indicate that the PR you are about to create is 'still work in progress, not yet ready', click on the dropdown arrow in the {{ button_green(" Create pull request :octicon-triangle-down:") }} button and choose `Create draft pull request` option.
 1. Click the {{ button_green(" Create pull request :octicon-triangle-down:") }} button to create the PR.<br>
-1. Go to the receiving repo to verify your PR appears there in the `Pull requests` tab.
+1. Go to the receiving repo to verify that your PR appears there in the `Pull requests` tab.
 </span>